Religion Major (REL)

 DEGREE TYPE: BACHELOR OF ARTS (BA)

-PROGRAM CONTACT: Associate PROFESSOR Derek Hatch
+PROGRAM CONTACT: PROFESSOR Terry Clark

 Students majoring in Religion must choose one track.

-Religious Studies Track30 hours
+Religious Studies Track33 hours

 Core Courses